Glendale Pedestrian Accident Lawyers

 By following these safety tips, pedestrians can make accidents less likely and keep themselves safe when walking in the streets of Glendale.

-Here’s what you need to do if you’ve been in an accident as a pedestrian:
+Here’s what you can do if you’ve been in an accident as a pedestrian:

 - Check for Injuries — First and foremost, assess your own and others’ injuries.
 Regardless of whether or not anyone is severely injured, immediately call 911.